NIVANorge/odm2-postgres-api/README.md

 odm2-postgres-api_timescale_odm2_1      docker-entrypoint.sh postgres    Up       0.0.0.0:8700->5432/tcp
 ```

+Writing API is available at http://localhost:8701
+Reading GraphQL API is available at http://localhost:8702/graphiql

 ### Populate data

 After all services are running ok, we need to populate with some data.